black-sliver/evermizer/guide.md

 See [Boss Strats](#boss-strats) below for strats.

 1. __Thraxx__: immediately accessible
-2. __Coleoptera__: accessible after beating Thraxx and talking to Fire Eyes twice
+2. __Coleoptera__: accessible after beating Thraxx and talking to Fire Eyes twice (call beads cutscene)
 3. __Mammoth graveyard vipers__: accessible with any slashing weapon
 4. __Salabog__: accessible with any slashing weapon
 5. __Cave Raptors__: on the volcano path, accessible with any slashing weapon